Probably isomorphic structures: Concluding remarks

 \begin{question} Are there nonisomorphic ICC groups $\Gamma_0$ and $\Gamma_1$ such that the Lebesgue measure algebra forces $\Gamma_0\cong \Gamma_1$? \end{question}

 An affirmative answer to this question would not outright imply that there are nonisomorphic II$_1$ factors that can be forced to be isomorphic, as it is well-known that group factors associated to non-isomorphic ICC groups can be isomorphic.
 For example, each amenable ICC group gives rise to a hyperfinite II$_1$ factor, and there is a unique hyperfinite II$_1$ factor with separable predual (i.e., whose unit ball is separable in the $\|\cdot\|_2$-norm).
 The question whether all von Neumann factors associated with nonabelian (countable) free groups are isomorphic, is one of the most prominent questions in the theory of von Neumann algebras.
 Since $L(F_n)$ is isomorphic to the free product of $n$ copies of $L^\infty[0,1]$, this leads to the question whether for a given abelian tracial von Neumann algebra $A$ and $m\neq n$ a free product of $m$ copies of~$A$ can be isomorphic to the free product of $n$ copies of~$A$.
+As the referee pointed out, there are many questions of similar flavour, but we decide to stop here.
 The case when $A$ is nonseparable has a negative answer by \cite{boutonnet2024non}.